superpositionhq/superposition-claude-setup/README.md

 - Use git worktree to run multiple Claude instances in parallel
 - Start with specs, not code - use `/create-doc` first
-- Chain commands for efficiency: "create-doc then commit then pr"

 ## Requirements